harmony-one/pangaea-community/README.md

 ### Game rewards

 We want to make sure that everyone is rewarded for the work they put into Pangaea.
 This means covering the basic costs of operating a node as well as additional incentives for those who go above and beyond.

-## How to contribute your scripts/code to Pangaea

-We welcome community contributed scripts/code.

-To do this

-* Fork this github repo
-* Create a folder in the format yourgithubrepo/yourproject
-* Add your script/code.
-Create a Readme.md file describing what the script does
-* Request a pull/merge (Please make sure to mention your Telegram/Discord username)